Get started with customer relationship management tools

 Protect data privacy (GDPR)

-CRM software can offer better data protection for users by working compliance into the model, and replacing manual processes.
+CRM software can offer better data protection for users.
+It does this by working compliance into the model, and replacing manual tasks.

-To help, you should select CRM software that allows you to:
+To help, you should look for a CRM system that lets you:

 Chapter 3